Pecan Grow Guide: Go nuts!

 Who doesn’t love pecan pie?
 You CAN grow your own pecan trees.
 All you need is some land and commitment.
 (Passion is recommended.)

 Select at least two different varieties since fruit set is improved by cross-pollination.
 Perfect Plants offers no fewer than fourteen differen varieties of pecan trees for sale.
 We recommend choosing at least one each of Type 1 and Type 2 varieties.
 Type 1 pecan trees shed pollen first and their flowers are receptive of pollen later in the growing season.
 Conversely, type 2 pecan trees are receptive to pollen first.
-Their pecan tree catkins shed pollen later in the season.
+Their pecan tree catkins shed pollen later in the season through the wind.

 The soil at the planting site should be a well-drained soil with a rich sandy loam and at least 3-5 feet deep with a porous subsoil.
 Soil pH should be 6.0-7.0.
 They like neutral to slightly acidic soils.
 Pecan trees grown in such soils likely will not need any nutrient fertilizers except nitrogen and zinc.
 If in doubt, have the soil tested to determine what other nutrients you may need to add.
 If your soil is very dry or very sandy, you will have to irrigate more often.
 Zinc deficiency is common in some trees.